 The reason mixing these two types of nicotine together is such a bad idea comes down to their separate make-ups and how each breaks down as you vape.
 Nicotine shots are designed to be vaped at a higher wattage than salts, meaning mixing salts and shots can create a juice that your device’s heating coil vaporises at different rates.
 This will lead to an unbalanced mixture and an unpleasant taste.

 Similarly, as these different sources of nicotine are made up of different VG/PG ratios, once mixed, the ratio of your entire juice will alter.
-This means, if you are usually used to large vape clouds (common with VG based e-juices), or thinner consistency juices (typically associated with PG majority liquids), mixing the nicotine boosters will likely ruin the ratio mix you have got used to, as well as spoil the flavour of your juice.
+This means, that if you are usually used to large vape clouds (common with VG based e-juices), or thinner consistency juices (typically associated with PG majority liquids), mixing the nicotine boosters will likely ruin the ratio mix you have got used to, as well as spoil the flavour of your juice.